 In this review, I’ll show you exactly what it’s like to use 90 Day Korean.

-It’s a bit unique to release the lessons in this manner.
-They say that doing so makes it more similar to a university course, which does make sense.
-Having the material released weekly can also prevent students from just skimming the material and moving along too quickly without mastering it.
+Having the lessons organized in this manner can also prevent students from just skimming the material and moving along too quickly without mastering it.

-Another unique, and awesome part of 90 Day Korean is that you’ll have access to a personal Korean coach.
+Another unique, and awesome part of 90 Day Korean is that you’ll have the option to work with your own personal Korean coach.
 You can message with them as much as you’d like.
 This is a great way to have any of your questions answered or get feedback on writing assignments.

 After registering and paying for the first month, you’re able to get started with the first week of lessons.
 This begins with a description of how to use the course and then jumping into their 90 Minute Challenge.